FarronF/limerick-council-meetings/meetings/2022/04/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 24th March 2022.md

 bog/peat habitats, but is additionally important because of the presence of the Fen, fed by

 local ground water.
 The peat habitats would be vulnerable to any form of construction.
+The
+---
-The--- area is acknowledged as being botanically diverse and is important from a regional level.
+area is acknowledged as being botanically diverse and is important from a regional level.
 It

 would be important to ensure that open undisturbed uplands are kept that way to address